siemens/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

       Resulted output.sbom.cdx.json file will be having the list of installed packages  and the same file will be used as  an input to Continuous clearing tool - Package identifier via the input directory parameter.
 The remaining process is same as other project types.
 ## SPDX v2.3 Support

-The Package Identifier now supports processing SPDX v2.3 format SBOM files.
-This feature enables:
+The Package Identifier supports importing both supported and unsupported SPDX SBoMs and processes them correctly for inclusion in workflows.

 - Automatic detection of SPDX files with `.spdx.sbom.json` suffix from the input directory
 - Conversion of SPDX files to CycloneDX SBOM format while preserving all relationships